TingtingChentt/dFCExperts/README.md

-# fMRIExperts
+# dFCExperts
-This repository is the official implementation of paper "fMRIExperts: Learning Dynamic Functional Connectivity Patterns with Modularity and State Experts".
+This repository is the official implementation of paper "dFCExperts: Learning Dynamic Functional Connectivity Patterns with Modularity and State Experts".

 ## Dataset